jaenam1991/EIC_CharmCC/README.md

 # EIC_CharmCC
-Charm production in CCDIS at EIC using Delphes + Pythia
+Charm production in CCDIS at EIC using Delphes + Pythia.
+Based on delphes_EIC by miguelignacio (https://github.com/miguelignacio/delphes_EIC).

 	###########################################################################
 	Prerequisites